samwells9/samwells9.github.io/_pages/about.md

 I am currently a senior at Brigham Young University, majoring in Statistics and minoring in Mathematics, with plans to pursue a PhD in Statistics in the fall of 2025.
 My research interests lie broadly in Bayesian inference and statistical learning, independently and at their intersection.
 I am also open to conducting research related to algorithmic fairness and ethical AI.
 I am excited to apply statistics in diverse fields, such as economics, policy, public health, and sports.

 *"At its core statistics is not about cleverness and technique, but rather about honesty.
-Its real contribution to society is primarily moral, not technical.* - Stephen B. Vardeman and Max D. Morris
+Its real contribution to society is primarily moral, not technical."* - Stephen B. Vardeman and Max D. Morris

 *"To understand God's thoughts, we must study statistics, for these are the measure of His purpose."* — Florence Nightingale